Bexarotene Gel (Targretin® Gel Formulation)

 How to Take Bexarotene (Gel Formulation)

 Bexarotene gel formulation is applied to the skin.
-The gel should be applied initially once every other day.
-The frequency should be increased, as tolerated, to once a day, then twice a day, then three times a day, and finally, four times a day.
+When starting use of this medication, it should be used once every other day for the first week.
+The frequency should be increased on a weekly basis or as directed by your care provider to once a day, then twice a day, then three times a day, and finally, four times a day.

 How to Apply: